 - Evaluation plan (3rd party evaluator)

-- Must include pre and post assessment of student interest in occupations within manufacturing and IT fields.
+- Must include pre and post assessment of student interest in and knowledge of occupations within manufacturing and IT fields.

 - Potential evaluators for consideration: